joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

 ## Solution

-if a function is a function, then it can't flip over. this means that the direction the surface faces needs to always point up or down.
+If a function is a function, then it can't flip over.
+This means that the direction the surface faces needs to always point up or always point down.

-for example, this curve, which is not a function sees the arrow switch from pointing overall up, to overall down. more concretely, the $z$ component of the surface normal switches from positive to negative.
+For example, this curve, which is not a function sees the arrow switch from pointing overall up, to overall down.
+More concretely, the $z$ component of the surface normal switches from positive to negative.

-instead of tumbling the surface to find a random new orientation, we can equivalently pick a random new direction for the vertical. this is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface $f(x,y) = \lvert x\rvert + \lvert y\rvert.$
+Instead of tumbling the surface to find a random new orientation, we can equivalently pick a random new direction for the vertical.
+This is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface $f(x,y) = \lvert x\rvert + \lvert y\rvert.$

-the $4$ faces have the surface normals
+The $4$ faces have the surface normals

 $$
   \begin{align}
     \mathbf{n}_1 &= (+1, +1, +1) \\
     \mathbf{n}_2 &= (-1, +1, +1) \\
     \mathbf{n}_3 &= (+1, -1, +1) \\
-    \mathbf{n}_4 &= (-1, -1, +1)
+    \mathbf{n}_4 &= (-1, -1, +1).
   \end{align}
 $$

-if we pick a random direction $\mathbf{v} = (v_x, v_y, v_z)$ for the new vertical, then the vertical component of a vector $\mathbf{n}$ is just $\mathbf{n}\cdot\mathbf{v}.$ taking the dot product of $\mathbf{v}$ with the normal of each face, we get four equations:
+If we pick a random direction $\mathbf{v} = (v_x, v_y, v_z)$ for the new vertical, then the vertical component of a vector $\mathbf{n}$ in the new coordinates is just $\mathbf{n}\cdot\mathbf{v}.$ Taking the dot product of $\mathbf{v}$ with the normal of each face, we get four equations:

 $$
   \begin{align}
     v_z &> v_x + v_y \\
     v_z &> -v_x + v_y \\
     v_z &> v_x - v_y \\
-    v_z &> -v_x - v_y \\
+    v_z &> -v_x - v_y. \\
   \end{align}
 $$

-since all of these equations have to hold, they reduce to
+Since all of these equations have to hold at once, they reduce to

 $$ v_z > \lvert v_x\rvert + \lvert v_y\rvert. $$

-if we draw $\mathbf{v}$ at random from the surface of the unit sphere, what is the chance this holds? we have to find the subset of $(\theta,\phi)$ that satisfy the equation.
+What we want to know is, if we draw $\mathbf{v}$ at random from the surface of the unit sphere, what is the chance this holds?
+To answer that we have to find the subset of $(\theta,\phi)$ that satisfy the equation.

-writing $\mathbf{v}$ in spherical coordinates, we can see
+Writing $\mathbf{v}$ in spherical coordinates, we can see

 $$ \mathbf{v} = (\cos\theta\cos\phi, \cos\theta\sin\phi, \sin\theta). $$

-in this representation, the inequality is
+In this representation, the inequality is

 $$ \frac{\sin\theta}{\lvert \cos\theta\rvert} > \lvert\cos\phi\rvert + \lvert\sin\phi\rvert. $$

-this identifies the set of $(\theta,\phi)$, and it consists of two four-leaf clover-esque patches:
+This identifies the set of $(\theta,\phi)$, and it consists of two four-cornered patches:

 [image of the clover]

-exploiting the symmetry, we can use just one octant of the sphere and drop the absolute value signs. taking $\theta$ and $\phi$ to be between $0$ and $\frac12\pi$ the condition simplifies to
+Exploiting the symmetry, we can use just one octant of the sphere and drop the absolute value signs.
+Taking $\theta$ and $\phi$ to be between $0$ and $\frac12\pi$ the condition simplifies to

 $$ \theta > \arctan\left(\cos\phi + \sin\phi\right). $$

-to find the area of the clover patches relative to the sphere, we can add the points in this set.
+To find the area of the clover patches relative to the sphere, we can add the points in this set.
+Integrating the differential surface area patch $\text{d}\Omega = \cos\theta\text{d}\theta\text{d}\phi$, we get:

 $$
   \begin{align}